Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	* The characteristic represents an unsigned 8-bit value
 	* The characteristic value is 85 and clients only have permission to read the characteristic

 Characteristics that include a `value` property are considered static.
-The base `BLEServer` class automatically services read requests for static characteristic values, further reducing the script code required to host a GATT service.
+The `BLEServer` class automatically responds to read requests for static characteristic values, further reducing the script code required to host a GATT service.

 The service JSON includes the following top-level properties: